clp-research/slurk-bots/concierge/README.md

 The token has to be linked to a permissions entry that gives the bot at least the following rights: `api`, `send_html_message` and `send_privately`
 Please refer to [the documentation](https://clp-research.github.io/slurk/slurk_multibots.html) for more detailed information.

+To create a new waiting room and start a copy of the concierge bot you can use the `start_bot.py` script in the root directory of this repository:
+`python start_bot.py concierge --dev --extra-args clickbot/extra-args.json`
+ The script will then print to the console the waiting room id for your newly created waiting room